 - Can you gain any insights from their emails?

-In addition, by ensuring that every person in your business is getting their information from the same source, your interactions with customers will be consistent across the entire team.
+In addition, it ensures that different departments in your business are getting their information from the same source, rather than from multiple data sources.
+As a result, your interactions with customers are consistent across the entire team.

 2. Superior predictive analysis

-It’s not just about what your customer has done — it’s also about where they’re going.
+It’s not just about conducting research on what your customer has done — it’s also about where they’re going.
 Since your CRM provides enhanced customer intelligence, you can use this data to drive predictive analytics.

-Predictive analytics are also beneficial in helping your team leaders and executives develop sophisticated strategies.
-If you’re trying to forecast how customers might respond to changing products, timelines or campaigns, you can use your 360-degree view of past customer behavior to predict their future actions.
+Predictive analytics are also beneficial in helping your team leaders and executives develop sophisticated strategies for improved efficiency.
+If you’re trying to forecast how customers might respond to changing products, timelines, or campaigns, you can use your 360-degree view of past customer behaviors to predict their future actions.

 3. Seamless customer service

-Customer relationships aren’t just about sales.
+Customer relationships aren’t just about driving purchases.
 Service is a big part of the customer journey and each customer’s happiness.